Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="get"></a>
 ## Get information

-To obtain the current state, the supported voice list, and the current voice:
+To obtain the current state, the supported voice list, and the current voice, follow the steps below:

-- Get the current state using the `tts_get_state()` function.
+- Get the current state using the `tts_get_state()` function

     The TTS state is changed by various TTS functions, and it is applied as a precondition of each function: